joemasilotti/masilotti.com/_posts/turbo-ios/2021-04-22-native-authentication.md

 }
 ```

-Once we know the user needs to authenticate we can handle the sign in flow natively.
+Once we know the user needs to authenticate we can handle the sign-in flow natively.
 I usually reach for a new coordinator, but feel free to present a view controller if that is more comfortable for you.

-### Native sign in form
+### Native sign-in form

-At a minimum, your sign in form needs an email field, a password field, and a submit button.
+At a minimum, your sign-in form needs an email field, a password field, and a submit button.
 I’ve been using `UIHostingController` to wrap SwiftUI views lately and I really like the ergonomics.
 You get the short feedback loops of SwiftUI but aren’t required to convert your entire app away from UIKit.

 ```swift
 let viewModel = SignInViewModel()